AgentXLP/coopdx-mods/conventions.md

 ## Naming Conventions:

 ### Mod Codename:
-Come up with an acronym for your mod name, this will its codename.
+Come up with an acronym for your mod name, this will be its codename.

 Examples:
 | Name | Acronym |